Skip to Content Top

 • Dips or sags in shingles

-If a building already has a roof leak, a roofing contractor can usually repair the affected area.
+Do you have a roof leak?
+A roofing contractor can usually repair the affected area.
 Other times, building owners may have to replace the entire roof decking, underlayment, and shingles if the leaks go untreated.

 When addressing ice dams, roof experts avoid using salt because it might do more harm than good.
 Instead, they use calcium chloride to melt the ice without causing any additional damage.
 Since it poses a potential danger of collapse to people residing in the building, it remains advisable to have professional roofers remove all ice dams.